Part C – Leave

 - An employee is eligible for Long Service Leave in accordance with the Long Service Leave (Commonwealth Employees) Act 1976.

-- The minimum period during which Long Service Leave can be taken is seven calendar days (at full or half pay).
+- The minimum period during which Long Service Leave can be taken is seven calendar days at full pay (or 14 days at half pay).
 Long Service Leave cannot be broken with other periods of leave except as otherwise provided by legislation (i.e. Maternity Leave provided for by the Maternity Leave (Commonwealth Employees) Act 1973).

-- Leave that extends beyond the initial 12-week or 14-week periods does not count as service (except for superannuation purposes).
+- Leave that extends beyond the initial 14 week periods does not count as service (except for superannuation purposes).